cube2222/octosql/README.md

 You can turn it off (though please don't) by setting the **OCTOSQL_TELEMETRY** environment variable to 0.
 Telemetry is also fully printed in the output log of OctoSQL, if you want to see what precisely is being sent.

 ## Roadmap
-TODO - well, we need to update this big time
 - Additional Datasources.
 - SQL Constructs:
   - JSON Query